kubernetes/website/content/en/docs/concepts/services-networking/service.md

 The environment variables and DNS for Services are actually populated in terms of the Service's virtual IP address (and port).

-kube-proxy supports three proxy modes&mdash;userspace, iptables and ipvs&mdash;which each operate slightly differently.
+kube-proxy supports three proxy modes&mdash;userspace, iptables and IPVS&mdash;which each operate slightly differently.

 #### Userspace